COSA - CPL Overseas Conversion

 Most peoples requirements are different, so as a first step you should contact CASA and give them all your details and what you want to do.
 CASA will then tell you what exams need to be sat and what flight tests or ratings need to be done.

-Get and ARN from CASA.
+Get an ARN from CASA.
+(It's just your unique CASA number)

 Step 2 - Prepare & Sit Your Exams